 Start by making sure the device settings are set to heat.
 You can turn up the temperature on the thermostat by about 5 degrees and check if your system is still short cycling.

 Another problem could be the location of the thermostat.
 Some areas of your home may be exposing it to high temperatures from sunlight or appliances.
 Heat sources such as space heaters, ovens, and electronics will give the device false temperature readings.

 Dust on the thermostat may insulate components, preventing it from accurately regulating heat.
 You can use a soft brush to gently wipe away dust from the device’s contact plates and metal coils.

 If those solutions don’t work, you may want to consult a certified technician to troubleshoot your system.
 It could be that your HVAC isn’t the right size for your home.
-[Company_name] will evaluate the installation and provide solutions to restore the function of your system.
+Complete Comfort will evaluate the installation and provide solutions to restore the function of your system.